Statistical rigor built in

 Market Regime Detection

-Every signal and strategy operates within a market regime — bull, bear, sideways, or crisis. alphactor.ai classifies the current regime using a three-layer ensemble grounded in two of the most cited papers in financial econometrics.
+Every signal operates inside a market regime (bull, bear, sideways, or crisis). alphactor.ai classifies the current regime with a three-layer ensemble built on two of the most cited papers in financial econometrics, so we can tell which environment a strategy actually thrives in.

 • Layer 2: Kritzman et al. (2012) volatility overlay detects crisis conditions by ranking current realized volatility against its full historical distribution.
 Bear markets with volatility above the 80th percentile are escalated to Bear/Crisis.